Skip to content

 What is the Difference Between an Employment Contract and a Written Statement of Particulars?

-• It comes in two parts: a principal statement that must be given on or before the first day, and a wider statement that must be supplied within two months.
+• The principal statement must be provided on or before the employee’s first day; the wider written statement must follow within two months.

 Tips for Businesses